ADRC Benefit Specialists are your source for unbiased Medicare information.

 Extra Help Social Security Program - Medicare beneficiaries can qualify for Extra Help with their Medicare prescription drug plan costs.
 The Extra Help is estimated to be worth about $4,000 per year.
 To qualify for the Extra Help, you must be receiving Medicare, have limited resources & income, and reside in one of the 50 States or the District of Columbia.

-Medicare Savings Program - Wisconsin’s Medicaid program may be able to help pay for certain Medicare costs if you can enroll in a Medicare Savings Program.
+Medicare Savings Program-English - Medicare Savings Program in Spanish - Wisconsin’s Medicaid program may be able to help pay for certain Medicare costs if you can enroll in a Medicare Savings Program.
 These programs are for those who receive Medicare benefits and have limited countable income & assets.

 Insurance Questions Resources